Hold the pillow mint, send up the yoga mat

 "We do folding treadmills and folding recumbent bikes," she explained.
 "The only things we can't bring to the rooms are heavy weights."

-She said women business travellers are particularly keen on exercising their in-room options.
+She said women business travelers are particularly keen on exercising their in-room options.

 "Just as a lot of women don't like to sit by themselves in a restaurant, a lot of them don't want to work out in a room full of strangers," she said.